 Wool is a naturally odour resistant fibre and can absorb a large amount of water vapour.
 This helps prevent the build up of bacteria and unpleasant smells.

 If your garment calls for hand wash, do not use the hand wash or delicate cycle on your machine as this can aggravate the fibres and cause shrinkage and felting.

 Wash your garment in a clean basin using cool water and a mild or wool specific detergent.
 Do not use bleach or fabric softener.
 Dependant on the fibre, a small amount of colour transfer is normal for the first couple washes and will not fade your garment.
 The dyes we use are OEKO-TEX 100 certified and comply with consumer safety regulations.

 Do not tumble dry.
-For all hand wash garments carefully remove excess water from your garment by folding and pressing water out.
-Lay your knit flat to dry on a clean dry towel in a shaded area.
+Remove excess water from your garment by folding and pressing water out.
+Lay your sweater flat to dry on a clean dry towel in a shaded area.
 By hand, carefully remove any wrinkles and straighten seams.
 Avoid hanging, twisting or crumpling the garment.

-We recommend dry-cleaning as a great safe alternative option.
+We recommend dry cleaning as a safe option for larger, heavier garments that are prone to stretching when wet such as coats and robes.
 Point out any spots or stains to the cleaner prior to washing.
 Ask the cleaner to use a process that does not involve tumbling.

 If you are storing your sweater for a longer period of time, always clean your sweater first.
 This is the first step to deter moths and insects from attacking your beloved knit while in storage.
 When your sweater is clean and ready to store, fold it nicely in a sealed box in a dry space.
 We recommend storing with cedar balls or cedar scent to deter moths.
 Alternatively, you can add a few drops of essential oil in lavender, rosemary, mint or eucalyptus scent to a paper towel and store with your knit.